 Country code Country name National client identifier Format of the identifier Potential source of the information AT Austria CONCAT BE Belgium Belgian National Number (Numéro de registre national - Rijksregisternummer) 11 numerical digits where the first 6 are the date of birth (YYMMDD), the next 3 are an ordering number (uneven for men, even for women) and the last 2 a check digit.
 National ID CONCAT BG Bulgaria Bulgarian Personal Number It consists of 10 digits.
 The first 6 are the date of birth (YYMMDD).
 The next 3 digits have information about the area in Bulgaria and the order of birth, and the ninth digit is even for a boy and odd for a girl.
 Seventh and eighth are randomly generated according to the city.
 The tenth digit is a check digit.
 Passport, National ID, Driving Licence CONCAT СТ Cyprus National Passport Number The number for passports issued before 13/12/2010 consists of the character 'E' followed by 6 digits i.e E123456.
 Biometric passports issued after 13/12/2010 have a number that starts with the character 'K', followed by 8 digits. i.e K12345678 The passport is issued by the Civil Registry Department of the Ministry of Interior.
 CONCAT CZ Czech Republic National identification number (Rodné číslo) It is a nine or ten-digit number in the format of YYXXDD/SSSC, where XX=MM (month of birth) for male, i.e. numbers 01-12, and XX=MM+50 (or exceptionally XX=MM+70) for female, i.e. numbers 51-62 (or 71-82).
 For example, a number 785723 representing the first six digits is assigned to a woman born on 23rd of July 1978.
 SSS is a serial number distinguishing persons born on the same date and C is a check digit.
 For people born before January 1st 1954 the number is without this check digit - YYXXDD/SSS (i.e. the nine-digit case).
 If the national identification number has ten digits, then the tenth (check) digit is the first nine digits modulo 11, unless this modulo is 10.
 In that case the tenth digit is 0.
 Therefore, the ten-digit number is usually divisible by 11.
-Passport, National ID, Driving Licence The passport is issued by the Civil Registry Department of the Ministry of Passport Number It is usually an eight digit number, but it can be longer. , , , CONCAT DE Germany CONCAT
+It is assigned to a person shortly after birth by the birth registry and does not change throughout the life of a person.
+It is printed on a birth certificate (paper), national ID card (laminated or plastic card), drivers licence (laminated or plastic card), and possibly other documents.
+Passport Number It is usually an eight digit number, but it can be longer.
+The passport is issued by the Ministry of the Interior of the Czech Republic.
+CONCAT DE Germany CONCAT